-Your Peer Adviser will provide a suggested packing list in the semester prior to departure.
+Your Peer Advisor will provide a suggested packing list at Orientation 2.

 Appliances

 The standard electric current in Europe is 220 volts.
 U.S. appliances such as hair dryers and razors run on 110 volts.
 If you plan to bring these appliances, you will need to buy both a converter and a plug adapter.